 No hidden fees · HIPAA secure · Pay only if approved.

 During your visit, a Arkansas-licensed mental health professional considers factors like these.
-They do not guarantee eligibility — the clinical judgment does.
+They don’t guarantee eligibility — the clinical judgment does.

 Arkansas penalizes fraudulent assistance-animal documentation and expects a genuine clinical relationship, so your Arkansas-licensed mental health professional follows those standards.